| Discourses | Biography | Portfolio |

 This presentation, delivered on 11/19/2024, was created for poetry students on how poetic form influences our personal stories.
 The topic, Radical Healing, was predetermined by Laura Lentz, Literati Academy‘s host.

-I offer my understanding of this topic from a spiritual perspective, of how the fundamental nature of healing is tethered to our return to the womb, and the recovery of wholeness to our body in the first hour after birth.
+There are various channels to healing.
+I offer understanding of this topic from a spiritual perspective, as to how the fundamental nature of healing is tethered to our return to the womb, and the recovery of wholeness, to the unimpaired body in the hour after birth.
+The narrative of return is presented in a mosaic of song, poetry, quotations, lullabies, and healing practices, stitched together with the wisdom of Buddhist and Talmudic text.

 Return to the Womb